2003 FIFA World Player of the Year

 The 2003 FIFA World Player of the Year award was won by Zinedine Zidane for a record-equalling third time.
 It was the award's 13th edition.
-Mia Hamm won the women's award.
-The gala was hosted at the Messe in Basel, on December 15, 2002.
+The gala was hosted at the Messe in Basel, on December 15, 2003.
 142 national team coaches, based on the current FIFA Men's World Ranking were chosen to vote for the men's edition and 100 for the women's.
-The ceremony's theme was the Match Against Poverty that was played the previous day between the Ronaldo and Zidane Xi (3-4) at the St. Jakob-Park in Basel in front of 30,000 spectators.
-Birgit Prinz won the women's award.
+The ceremony's theme was the Match Against Poverty, which was played the previous day between Ronaldo Nazario and Zinedine Zidane (3-4) at the St. Jakob-Park in Basel in front of 30,000 spectators.

+Birgit Prinz won the women's award for the first time.